Diving in CORON

-This freshwater lake is surrounded by limestone cliffs and served by a hot spring.
-Water temperature varies from 27- 40°C and the transition between cold to hot water can provide a shock, although you can see the change approaching where the water temperatures merge.
-There are numerous shells on the bottom, shrimps on the walls and a few rabbit fish in the shallows and is an in-water experience that can be appreciated by divers and snorkelers alike.
+This lake is surrounded by limestone cliffs and served by a hot spring.
+Water temperature varies from 27- 40°C and the transition between cold freshwater to the warmer salt water can provide a shock, although you can see the change approaching where the water temperatures merge in the thermocline.
+There are numerous shells on the bottom, shrimps on the walls and a few rabbit fish in the shallows and is an in-water experience that can be appreciated by divers and snorkellers alike.

 Famous for its dramatic drop-offs down to 400 metres, the steep walls of Apo reef (not to be confused with Apo Island, Dumaguete) are covered with corals, sponges, tunicates, nudibranchs and slugs.
 Green and hawksbill turtles and a multitude of fish including damselfish, butterfly fish, batfish, surgeonfish, snappers, fusiliers and trevallies can be expected.
 Where strong currents are present, there is the increased chance of sighting mantas, barracudas and sharks.
 NB: This is a full day excursion from Coron Town and can only be organised locally, subject to availability.